-&lt;sup>74Croatia did not provide information on these questions.
+98 Croatia did not provide information on these questions.

-&lt;sup>75 The German capacity reserve is triggered when the day-ahead or intraday market do not clear and all other instruments have been exhausted.
+The German capacity reserve is triggered when the day-ahead or intraday market do not clear and all other instruments have been exhausted.
 The market not clearing means in practice that offers at the maximum bid price (3,000 and 10,000) remain unmatched in the day-ahead and intraday market respectively.
-Balancing responsible parties pay 20.000 Euro/MWh
+Balancing responsible parties pay 20,000 Euro/MWh after deployment of the reserve, if they contributed to the shortage in the system and therefore the need to deploy the capacity reserve.